-4) Personalized Contents Augmentation: Personalized contents are augmented and provided to a user in U-VR environments.
+Personalized Contents Augmentation: Personalized contents are augmented and provided to a user in U-VR environments.
 It is worthwhile to note that only personalized information is provided to the user even though many users are interested in the same object.
 In order to present personalized contents to each user, it is essential to be aware of the contexts for each user as well as the environment.
+That is, the user can enjoy the optimized contents supplied according to the user profile and the user's current state information.
 However, the augmented contents should be integrated seamlessly with the RE.
 A user may retrieve necessary information through wearable devices anywhere and at any time.
+Thus, these contents should be seamlessly integrated so as not to deteriorate the user's immersive feeling.